QUINCY, M.E.: THE HILARIOUS YEARS: Number 3 -- "Next Stop, Nowhere" Season 8 (1982)

 But now, they're all polite enough to let Quince explain that all charges against Hardin have been dropped, and to passionately plea for information on her whereabouts.
 Then they verbally bombard him.
 Hey, they waited long enough for Q to complete that much of his speech, pretty good manners for apathetic nihilists when you think about it.

-Quincy glumly gives up and exits stage right.
-But after he does, the camera lingers on one look of guilt---from Starrett's boyfriend.
 Time is running out after all that preaching earlier, but he has just enough time to confront his girlfriend back at their pad.
 He goes straight for the jugular, looking at the vial of medicine that Hardin's for taking for days but strangely never was curious enough to take a look at(!).
 Yup, codeine.
-Starrett immediately crumbles, desperately pleading with Hardin not to lose her friendship (!).
-What she would have done about this once Hardin uh, died from the overdose is strangely not explained.
+Crockett immediately crumbles, desperately pleading with Hardin not to lose her friendship (!).
+What she would have done for companionship and camaraderie once Hardin, uh, died from the overdose was strangely not considered.

 Yeah, I know, more than a little rushed and unbelievable, but this is still more time spent on an actual crime solving than you usually saw during seasons 6 through 8.
 And after 45 minutes of demonstrating to the viewing audience just how cold-blooded and callous every single punker is, our scribes finally throw a bone in the punkers direction by having ONE cooperate with The Q-Ster to save a life.
 One, that is, out of at least three dozen punks we've seen, so they aren't all complete scourges on humanity.
 Just 97 to 98% of them.

-One lonely punk is shown to have a little regard for a human life, but the writers quickly make up for this meager attempt at being fair and balanced (so to speak) by ending the episode with one last slam at their music.
+So one lonely punk is shown to have a little regard for a human life, but the writers quickly make up for this meager attempt at being fair and balanced (so to speak) by ending the episode with one last slam at their music.
 Our episode ends with the triumphant Q power couple dancing at Danny's to the soundtrack of the FDR administration, as our oracle coroner wonders aloud:

 "Why would anyone wanna listen to music that makes you hate, when you can listen to music that makes you love?"

 The talk show and punk club segments are legendary, the dialogue is consistently out there and interestingly, there's more of an emphasis on an actual murder than usual during The Hilarious Years.
 There is one glaring flaw, though: Quincy is actually subdued at times, with Dr. Hanover handling too much of the preachy hysterics.
-No offense, Ms. Gillette, but comedy fans tune in to watch Klugman get all worked up--not you. ****
+No offense, Ms. Gillette, but comedy fans tune in to watch Klugman get all worked up--not you. (**** out of four)